Litter Box Accidents – What To Do When My Cat Won’t Pee In The Box

 There are three other common diseases of cats that can also cause them to urinate in the wrong areas.
 These are all diseases that cause your pet to drink more – and consequently, to urinate more.
 They are hyperthyroidism, chronic kidney disease and diabetes.
 All three are identifiable through blood and urine tests.

-Aged cats sometimes develop arthritis, neurological, and other debilitating diseases that also cause them to break their litter box training. (ref)
+Aged cats sometimes develop arthritis, neurological, and other debilitating diseases that also cause them to break their litter box training. (read here)

-Occasionally, cats born without a tail will have difficulty controlling their bladder and bowel function. (ref)
+Occasionally, cats born without a tail will also have difficulty controlling their bladder and bowel function.

 So you can see why a complete health-screening exam is important when dealing with a stubborn kitty-house training problem.
 There is no sense altering the cat’s environment if there is a correctable problem within the cat itself.